PERRYSBURG CITY OF

 Felony, Criminal Activity Disqualifiers: Applicant disqualifiers include any felony level conviction or currently being charged or under indictment for any felony level offense.
 Expunged and sealed criminal records are subject to review by the Police Division for disqualifying criminal history.

 Veteran’s Points: Honorably discharged veterans are entitled to receive an additional 5% added to their passing score.
-In order to receive this credit, candidates must submit a legible copy of their DD214s to the HR office.
-This can be done by uploading a PDF copy with the application submitted through governmentjobs.com, emailed to HumanResources@ci.perrysburg.oh.us or mail hard copies to Elaine Bishop, 201 W. Indiana Avenue, Perrysburg, Ohio 43551.
+In order to receive this credit, candidates must submit a legible copy of their DD214s to the HR office no later than the posted closing date.
+Late submissions will not be accepted.
+Please attach a copy to your application submitted through GovenmentJobs.com or email to HumanResources@ci.perrysburg.oh.us